 - Special promotions: Shoppers can swipe a loyalty card to discover what discount they will receive, and scan a coupon to find out exactly what aisle to find that particular item.

 After customers find the product data they need, the mini kiosk goes into slideshow mode, displaying bright, colorful advertisements, seasonal promotions or suggestions for complementary products – which can translate into more money spent.

 All of these features help create more sales.
 But this technology also cuts costs through decreased staffing needs and gained efficiency through the ease of use.
 Rather than wasting time running all over the store, looking for a product or for someone who knows about the product, strategically placed mini kiosks help to effectively guide customers to the information they seek.

 But what is the cost?

-The best kept secret about mini kiosks is the investment.
+The best kept secret about mini kiosks is not that they have more features than a simple price check but is the investment.
 In small volumes, the average price for a mini kiosk with a standard feature set can be less than $1,000.
 Larger volumes can drive that price much lower.
 However, in order to be completely fair, there are also costs associated with deploying the devices, such as connecting them to store networks and developing the application software to match your unique business needs.